google/security-research/kernelctf/rules.md

   10. You can optionally donate twice the reward to charity if you select "Donate to charity and double my reward."

   11. Submit your report.

+  12. We highly recommend to change your payment provider to BugCrowd for a better payment process.
+You can [read here](https://bughunters.google.com/blog/6483936851394560/announcing-bugcrowd-as-a-new-bughunters-google-com-payment-option) how.

 ## Note about making the exploit public